 It’s fun riding parts of the Mississippi River Trail while in Anoka.

 Traveling clockwise, the route begins by crossing over the river on the pedestrian bridge, then across Ferry Street.
 Now pedaling along Benton Street, you will find a picturesque lane in the Historic Whiskey Flats neighborhood, The street here is a part of the Mississippi River Trail (MRT).
 Soon you are on the actual trail pedaling into Mississippi River Community Park, at Kings Island.

 Signage along the trail as you enter Kings Island.

 Arriving in the park you will find restroom facilities, a playground, and some extra trails and observation decks along the river to view nature’s settings here.
 On the east bank of Mighty Mississippi, the Kings Island section of the park incorporates the natural beauty of a wooded flood plain.
-Add to your fun by exploring nature.
-Along the walking trail that circles the island, view an occasional mix of wildflowers amongst riverside flora and fauna.
+Add to your fun by exploring the nature trails here.
+Along the walking paths that circles the island, view an occasional mix of wildflowers amongst riverside flora and fauna.